Adhamkmopp/Thesis/README.md

 1. Command line script in bash:

 This script extracts a sample of the 1000 genomes mapped and unmapped bam files, and extracts/merges unmapped and chimeric pair reads.
-Fastq files are created from the merged bam files in the final step
+Fastq files are created from the merged bam files in the final step.
+The merged bam file contains reads sorted by name, while the samtools fastq converter appends a /1 or /2 according to the read flag (forward/backward)
 ```bash
 #!/bin/bash